COVID-19 Questions and Answers

 We are well aware that there are many who spread false information about this matter.
 Did you encounter a post spreading false news?
 You can react by posting the link to the pages below:

 The vaccine for coronavirus is divided into two doses, administered at least 21 days apart from each other.
+A third dose is administered five months after the second dose.
+The vaccine is directly injected into the arm muscle and it disappears from the body shortly thereafter.

 While the vaccine does provide an excellent, near-perfect, solution for coronavirus, it is still important to follow the rules, due to the slight chance of infection with the virus despite vaccination.
 Therefore, the following rules of conduct for preventing infection and the spread of the virus remain intact: